Fly Control Auckland Services

-3. House flies have a airly short lifespan.
-Typically ranging about 30 days.
+3. House flies have a relatively short lifespan.
+They are typically ranging about 30 days.

-4. House flies feed off of food, rotting animal carcasses, or even feces.
+4. House flies feed off of food, rotting animal carcasses, or even faeces.

 5. Flies vomit on food before they eat it.

-6. House flies lay their eggs when they land on the food that they feed upon.
-You never know where that fly that has landed on your dinner plate has been.
+6. House flies lay their eggs when they land on the food.
+You never know where that fly that has fallen on your dinner plate has been.

 7. Flies defecate every four to five minute on any place that they land.